yetzt/rust-holyshit/readme.md

 # HolyShit

 An epic Custom Map for Rust.
-Instead of a mono-island with a few bays, this map is handcrafted int oseveral larger islands connected by bridges.
+Instead of a mono-island with a few bays, this map is handcrafted into several larger islands connected by bridges.
 Many of the known monuments are flooded or under water.
-The small Oilrig is in the middle of the central lagoon, the Cargoship passes under three giant bridges.
-The map is navigable by boat and car as well.
+The Small Oilrig is in the middle of the central lagoon, the Cargoship passes under three giant bridges between the islands.
+This map is navigable by boat and car as well.

 ![Holy Shit](images/1.jpg)